Unusual Options Activity Insight: Ally Financial | Benzinga

 Unusual Options Activity Insight: Ally Financial

-On Tuesday, shares of Ally Financial (NYSE:ALLY) saw unusual options activity.
-After the option alert, the stock price moved down to $50.79.
+Ally Financial (NYSE:ALLY) shares experienced unusual options activity on Thursday.
+The stock price moved up to $51.13 following the option alert.

 - Sentiment: BULLISH